 > How much UX experience do you have?

-I have worked with software companies since 2001, and UX and UI designers have been my team mates for many years.
+I have worked with software developers since 2001, and UX and UI designers have been my team mates for many years.

-improved my skills in several UX & UI design related trainings.
+I observed users, prepared interviews, created personas, designed concepts, test cases and style guides in agile development projects.
+In addtion I improved my skills in several UX & UI design trainings.
 In 2015 I went through the whole UX design process with help of a mentor.

 > What would you like to do in your daily job?

 In my dream job I would love to:

 - analyze and summarize research results

 - describe and visualize tasks and user stories

 - throw useless ideas in the paper bin and start anew :-)

 > Do you still like to write?